tiagofontcruz/SnakeGameInKotlin/README.md

 ### Executing program

-* Open IntelliJ by choosing the option "File -> Open".
+* Open the project by choosing the option "File -> Open".
 * Click on the green play button located in the top right to run the program.